What We Like

 Design: Aesthetically pleasing and practical

 The sleek and simple style of this stroller is very aesthetically pleasing.
 It’s even earned a nod for its high-quality design in the form of a Red Dot Award.
 I felt so stylish pushing this stroller around.
 The majority is matte black, which feels really expensive, except for the large, retractable sun canopy, which provides a pop of color (ruby or nautical blue).
-The extendable sun canopy is three-paneled, with a “flick-out” mesh visor, providing more than enough sun coverage for your little one.
+The extendable sun canopy is three-paneled, with a “flick-out” mesh visor, providing more than enough sun protection for your little one.

 I felt so stylish pushing this stroller around.